waikato-datamining/pytorch/image-classification/README.md

 # Image classification

-The **pytorch-image-classification** can be used for building image classification models with PyTorch using various model architectures.
+The **pytorch-image-classification** command-line tools can be used for building image classification models with PyTorch using various model architectures.

 The code is base on the PyTorch imagenet example code: